sonybachani/product-retention-analysis/README.md

 ---

-# SQL Analysis (Completed)
+## SQL Analysis (Completed)

-The SQL phase answers **17 real-world business questions**, progressing from descriptive analysis to executive-level business insights.
+The SQL phase consists of **17 business questions**, each implemented as a separate SQL script.

+The analyses progress from basic data exploration to executive-level business insights, including customer segmentation, retention analysis, revenue impact, and identification of high-risk customer profiles.

 ### Phase 1 — Data Understanding